EchoLinkTech/EchoLinkPlatform/EchoLinkDapp/docs/source/credentials_query.rst

 Query Credentials
 -----------------

-In this section of our application you can query the credentials you've uploaded on our network to the blockchain.
+In this section of our application you can query the credentials you've uploaded on our EKO-Pops Node.
 The image below shows the screenshot of the page.

 .. figure:: images/query_credentials.png
    :alt: Credentials Query